-Students with a minimum G.P.A. of 2.5 may be admitted conditionally to a specific graduate program at the discretion of the program director.
+Students with a minimum G.P.A. of 2.5 to 2.7 or those lacking sufficient educational preparation, may be admitted conditionally to a specific graduate program at the discretion of the program director.
 The program director will stipulate the conditions of admission, which may include registration in a specific course or courses, limiting the number of credits for enrollment and achieving a specified G.P.A. in this coursework.
 The program director will review the status of students admitted conditionally at the end of each semester.
-Students meeting the conditions specified in the conditional admissions letter can have their status changed to full program and graduate school admissions based on the recommendation of the program director.
+Students meeting the conditions specified in the conditional admission letter can have their status changed to full program and graduate school admission based on the recommendation of the program director.
+Students who do not meet the conditions of admission may have their admission rescinded